mskf3000/Tutorials-and-Cheat-Sheets/Cheat Sheet - Ubuntu - SMB (Samba) Related Items.md

 And you should be good to go!

+#### Samba and veto files.

+Setting `veto files` tells Samba to veto the creation or copying of any files that matches the `veto files`.
+Basic example here:

+	; Veto any files containing the word Security,
+	; any ending in .tmp, and any directory containing the ; word root.
+	veto files = /*Security*/*.tmp/*root*/

+An example appropriate for Netatalk servers is here:

+	; Veto the Apple specific files that a Netatalk server ; creates.
+	veto files = /.AppleDouble/.bin/.AppleDesktop/Network Trash Folder/

 ***

 *Cheat Sheet - Ubuntu - SMB (Samba) Related Items (c) by Jack Szwergold*